musevlt/musered/docs/inspect.rst

 Inspecting the current status
 =============================

-The `musered info` command provides several ways to inspect the content of the database and the state of the reduction.
+Musered provides several sub-commands that allows to inspect the content of the database and the state of the reduction:

+- ``info``: Print info about raw and reduced data.
+- ``info-exp``: Show reduction log for a night or exposure.
+- ``info-raw``: Print a table with raw exposures.
+- ``info-warnings``: Print warnings.

 .. contents::

-.. program-output:: musered info --help
-   :prompt:
-   :cwd: _static

 Datasets, nights, exposures
 ---------------------------